Home Equity Fees

 A rate index is a benchmark used to help calculate the interest rate you may receive, such as the federal prime rate.
 Your home equity line of credit interest rate will most likely be based on the prime rate plus a markup.

 A rate cap is a set number that ensures your interest rate will not rise above a certain amount and protects you against rising interest rates.
 It may be for an introductory period or even for the lifetime of the loan.
 This can be a great perk to look for when shopping for a home equity line of credit.
+Always keep an eye on rates and yields as they can fluctuate up and down based on the market.

 A draw period refers to the amount of time that you have access to your line of credit.
 Unlike a loan, you can draw from your home equity line of credit at any point during the draw period and even make withdrawals repeatedly as you pay down your balance.
 A draw period is typically fixed and averages around ten years.